-Satellite derived sounding products are routinely produced by NOAA for a number of satellite platforms including GOES, NOAA-18, MetOp, NASA-EOS-AIRS and DMSP and a number of processing approaches including operational Advanced TIROS Operational Vertical Sounder (ATOVS) (Reale et al. 2008), Microwave Integrated Retrieval System (MIRS) (Boukabara et al. 2007) and hyper-spectral sounder approaches for AIRS and MetOp-IASI (Goldberg et al. 2003).
+Satellite derived sounding products are routinely produced by NOAA for a number of satellite platforms including GOES, NOAA-18, MetOp, NASA-EOS-AIRS and DMSP and a number of processing approaches including operational Advanced TIROS Operational Vertical Sounder (ATOVS) (Reale et al. 2008), Microwave Integrated Retrieval System (MIRS) (Boukabara et al. 2007) and hyperspectral sounder approaches for AIRS and MetOp-IASI (Goldberg et al. 2003).
 Although not currently used at most of the NWP centers, derived soundings remain a mainstay of NOAA ground processing systems and may yet play a key role as an efficient data compression mechanism for assimilating hyper-spectral observations and in climate.

 Figure-1 shows a schematic diagram of NPROVS and multiple satellite platforms and processing suites, including NWP, that are routinely collocated with the ground-truth (mainly radiosondes) observations.
+Collocations are processed daily and archived daily.
+NPOESS EDR Proxy indicates pending collaborations with NOAAA Integrated program Office Government Resource for Algorithm Verification, Independent Testing and Evaluation (GRAVITE) protocols in conjunction with NPOESS.